Serve your files using the CloudFront CDN

 AWS CloudFront uses a global network of edge locations for content delivery.
-There are 20 locations in USA, 16 locations in Europe, 13 in Asia, 2 in Australia and 2 in South America.
+There are 20 locations in the USA, 16 locations in Europe, 13 in Asia, 2 in Australia, and 2 in South America.
 You can also monitor and receive notifications on the operational performance of CloudFront distributions using CloudWatch, and track trends in data transfer and requests checking the usage charts.

-CloudFront is a powerful service and, during this lab, you will learn to create a fully functional CloudFront distribution using an S3 bucket as origin.
+CloudFront is a powerful service and, during this lab, you will learn to create a fully functional CloudFront distribution using an S3 bucket as the origin.

 Note: Cloudfront may take up to 25 minutes to deploy your distribution.
 You will need to wait until it is deployed to complete the laboratory.

 Experience with Amazon S3 and Amazon CloudFront will be beneficial but is not required.

 The following courses can be used to learn more about them:

 May 19th, 2023 - Updated screenshots and instructions to reflect latest UI

 September 16th, 2022 - Updated CloudFront instructions to use origin access control (OAC)